d12frosted/elpa-mirror/gnu/bufferlo-readme.txt

     global list (all buffers).
   • `bufferlo-ibuffer': `ibuffer' filtered for local buffers.
     Alternatively, use "/ l" in ibuffer.
+  • `bufferlo-ibuffer-orphans': `ibuffer' filtered for orphan buffers.
+    Orphan buffers are buffers that are not in any frame/tab's local buffer list.
+Alternatively, use "/ L" in ibuffer.
   • `bufferlo-list-buffers': Display a list of local buffers in a buffer-menu buffer.
+  • `bufferlo-list-orphan-buffers': Display a list of orphan buffers in a buffer-menu buffer.
+Orphan buffers are buffers that are not in any frame/tab's local buffer list.

   Bufferlo provides functions to manage the local buffer lists:
   • `bufferlo-clear': Clear the frame/tab's buffer list.